practable/pocket-vna-two-port/README.md

 The RF Switch is connected directly rather than via `socat`+`websocat` as in the previous generation.
 This simplifies the configuration of the single board computer and avoids switch commands getting out of sequence on a channel.

 The calibration is via gRPC call, again to avoid responses getting out of sequence over a channel.
+Note that gRPC uses HTTP/2 so we are probably stuck with running this locally on a container

 ### Building